-During start-up, the traction-control lamp flashes simultaneously with the ABS lamp to indicate that the system is performing a wheel speed sensor check.
-The traction control system is operational during the wheel speed sensor check.
-After the sensor check is complete the traction control lamp should turn off
+During start up, the traction-control lamp flashes simultaneously with the ABS lamp, this indicates that both systems are waiting for the vehicle to complete a wheel speed sensor check.
+The traction control system is operational after startup even during the wheel speed sensor check.
+The traction control lamp should turn off when the sensor check is complete.